 The same can’t be said for everyone, though.
-As it turns out, regularly scoring thirty-plus goals in the game doesn’t necessarily translate into greatness when it comes to the real deal.
+As it turns out, regularly scoring thirty-plus goals in the game doesn’t necessarily translate into greatness in real life.
+Who would have thought?

 In the game, Cherno Samba was your go-to striker if you wanted guaranteed success.
 We’re talking about 60+ goals per season.

 It’s forbidden by law to discuss FM wonderkids without at least mentioning Freddy Adu’s astonishing story.

 In the early versions of Football Manager, he was a real menace to society year-in, year-out, regularly topping the scoring charts and single-handedly carrying teams to Champions League glory.

-He trialled for Manchester United in 2006, but it wasn’t to be: his career saw him play for 13 different teams in eight countries, never scoring more than 10 goals at any of them apart from his initial appearances at D.C.
+He trialled for Manchester United in 2006, but it wasn’t to be.
+His career saw him play for 13 different teams in eight countries, never scoring more than 10 goals at any of them apart from his initial appearances at D.C.
 United – and even then he only scored 11 in 87 games.